-network set
+A network set that is sensitive to changes in the source term will produce high PED values.
+On the other hand, low PED values will characterize a non-sensitive network of sensors and might indicate on low ability of such network to resolve the specific source term estimation problem.

 Problem formulation

-In our problem, we aim find an optimal deployment (number and locations) of a set of sensors {R}.
-In general, when the number of sensors (R) increases, the PED values, calculated between two sets of active sources with different sizes {S}' and {S}", increases as well (see Eq. ).
-Given that the span of a set of sensors is an expensive task due to sensors’ cost and maintenance, we may wish to minimize the number of sensors in use, and place them in a set of locations that together the highest PED value, which represents the best ability of those sensors to The first objective is then to find the minimal number of sensors deployed:
+In our problem, we aim at finding an optimal deployment (number and locations) of a set of sensors {R}.
+In general, when the number of sensors (R) increases, the PED values, calculated between two sets of active sources with different sizes {S}' and {S}", increases as well (see Eq.
+4).
+Given that the span of a set of sensors is an expensive task due to sensors’ cost and maintenance, we may wish to minimize the number of sensors in use, and place them in a set of locations that together generate the highest PED value, which represents the best ability of those sensors to detect changes in industrial gas emissions.
+The first objective is then to find the minimal number of sensors deployed: